The Usui Memorial

 The common name of the Master is Mikao, his Buddhist name is Gyôhan.
 He was born in the village of Taniai in the district of Yamagata in Gifu Prefecture, whose ancestors go back to Chiba Tsunetane (1118-1201).

 The posthumous name of the father is Taneuji.
 His commonly used name is Uzaemon.
 The family name of the mother is Kawai.
-The master was born on August 15 of the first year of the Keiô era (April 7, 1865 to September 8, 1868).
+The master was born on August 15 (October 4th in lunar calendar) of the first year of the Keiô era (April 7, 1865 to September 8, 1868).

 As he got older, he traveled by ship to the west and deftly went through China.

 Over time he got the extraordinary going.
-However, it developed differently than hoped.
-Although he suffered defeat and disrespect over and over again, he simply did not give up.
-He was training more and more to do it.
+However, it developed differently than he had hoped.
+Although he suffered under defeat and disrespect over and over again, but he simply did not give up.
+He was training more and more to make it.

 When the master tried this on family members, he observed the success on the spot.
 Instead of doing something good for the family members alone, he considered teaching people far and wide.